 Breeding your female dog should be avoided if possible.
 There is no necessary medical reason for your dog to have a litter of puppies, which is why so many veterinarians recommend spaying your dog when they are the right age.

-The owner’s personal preference plays a major role in the gender and breed of dog they want to own.
-Each individual has a preferred gender of canine companion they want, whereas some merely do not mind the gender of the dog at all.
-Certain dog breeds should not be overlooked because of their gender stereotypes, such as the popular belief that male owners should have a male dog or vice versa.
-If you find a dog that you like, the gender does not make much of a difference.
+The owner’s personal preference plays a major role in the sex and breed of dog they want to own.
+Each individual has a preferred sex of canine companion they want, whereas some merely do not mind the sex of the dog at all.
+Certain dog breeds should not be overlooked because of their sex-based stereotypes, such as the popular belief that male owners should have a male dog or vice versa.
+If you find a dog that you like, the sex does not make much of a difference.

 Do Male or Female Dogs Live Longer?